To view past editions of The Hill’s 12:30 Report, click here: https://bit.ly/30ARS1U

 Fully vaccinated: 67.2 percent of Americans

 The Senate is in.
 The House is out.
-President Biden is back in isolation.
-Vice President Harris is in Miami.
+President Biden is isolating at the White House.
+Vice President Harris is in Washington, D.C., with no public events scheduled.

 - 10:15 a.m.: Biden received the President’s Daily Briefing.